-The most immediate and direct approach to control SPWF in vegetables is through the use of insecticides.
-Presently, growers can control whiteflies with chemicals in the following ways: a responsive approach using contact foliar applied insecticides or an insect growth regulator, a prophylactic approach using a soil applied systemic insecticide, or a combination of foliar and soil applied insecticides.
+The most immediate and direct approach to control SPWF in vegetables is through the use of growers can insecticides.
+Presently, control whiteflies with chemicals in the following ways: a responsive approach using contact foliar applied insecticides or an insect growth regulator, a prophylactic approach using a soil applied systemic insecticide, or a combination of foliar and soil applied insecticides.
 These approaches are aimed at preventing adults from colonizing plants and depositing large numbers of eggs.
 Although mortality to nymphs from contact foliar sprays does occur, coverage with conventional application equipment is not usually adequate enough to control a large proportion of the nymph population, especially on lower leaves.

-• Foliar Responsive Approach.
-The use of foliar insecticides to suppress adult populations is dependent on several factors.
+Foliar Responsive Approach.
+The use of foliar insecticides to suppress populations is dependent on several factors.
 First, the residual effectiveness of foliar insecticides is related to the duration of adult migration.
 If adults are continually moving into a field, repeated application may be necessary to prevent significant colonization.
-The residual of the insecticides and the rate at which the plant grows will also affect the performance of an individual application.
-In addition, good spray coverage is necessary even for activity against adult populations.

-The most effective contact insecticides presently used include combinations of pyrethroids (esfenvaluarate, bifenthrin, lamba-cyhalothrin or fenthropropin) with organopshosphates (acephate, chlorpyrifos), and cabamates (Vydate, Lannate).
+The residual of the insecticides and the rate at which the plant grows will also affect the performance of an individual In addition, good spray application. coverage is necessary even for activity against adult populations.
+The most effective contact insecticides presently used combinations of pyrethroids include (esfenvaluarate. bifenthrin. lambacyhalothrin or fenthropropin) and organopshosphates (acephate, chlorpyrifos), cabamates (Vydate , or Lannate).
 These products work primarily against the adults, but with thorough coverage, can kill nymphs.
 Neonicotinoid foliar products such as acetamidiprid (Assail) and dinotefuron (Venom) have translaminar activity and provide limited residual (4-7 d) control of adults.
 However these products also provide good residual (11-14 d) control of nymphs on treated leaves.
-In addition, newly registered products sulfoxaflor (Sequoia), Cyazypyr (Exirel) and flupyradifurone (Sivanto have demonstrated good adult knockdown.